PawseySC/performance-modelling-tools/examples/atomicAdd_demo/README.md

 ## Explanation of the code
-In this atomicAdd example, we have a code (`sum.cu`) that creates a random array of `float`'s .
+In this atomicAdd example, we have a code (`sum.cpp`) that creates a random array of `float`'s .
 The elements of the array vary in value between 0 and 1000.
 A sum of the array is done in serial on the CPU

 ```c
     for (int i = 0; i < SIZE; i++)